chrisnoonan98675/site/_posts/2014-09-30-writing-jython-scripts-for-xl-deploy.markdown

         infrastructureCis = repositoryService.query(None, None, "Infrastructure", None, None, None, 0, -1)
         applicationsCis = repositoryService.query(None, None, "Applications", None, None, None, 0, -1)

-    # do something with those CIs
+    # do something with those cis

 You can create a class that helps perform queries to the repository and hides unnecessary parameters.